NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 --colorize
     Colorize input CSV files (must set ``--min`` and ``--max``).

+--colorize-images
+    Colorize all images after this option until the ``--no-colorize`` option is encountered.
+For now this works only for very small images.
+Show these images with a colorbar and axes.
+See ``--colormap-style`` for how to set a colormap.

+--no-colorize-images
+    Do not colorize any images after this option, until the option ``--colorize-images`` is encountered.

+--colormap-style <string (default="binary-red-blue")>
+    Specify the colormap style.
+See :numref:`colormap` for options.
+    Each style applies to all images after this option, until overridden by another instance of this option with a different value.

 --min (*double*) (default = NaN)
     Value corresponding to 'coldest' color in the color map, when